verify-media/verify-client/CONTRIBUTION.md

 ## Development code

-While in the development you have access to a few expressions, that will later be transformed via microbundle.
+While in the development, you have access to a few expressions that will later be transformed via Microbundle.

 `__DEV__` expression: Write code that will be stripped out from the production build.

-this code:
+This code:

 ```js
 if (__DEV__) {